 - Peer-to-Peer (P2P) Faculty Writing Groups

-- P2P is designed for junior faculty members who have Early Stage Investigator status or English-language difficulties, to help formulate and write their first R01 grants from the National Institutes of Health.
+- P2P is designed for junior faculty members who have Early Stage Investigator status or English-language difficulties, to help formulate and write their first R01 grant submissions to the National Institutes of Health.

 - P2P is a joint collaborative effort of the Associate Dean of Research Office, the Associate Dean for Faculty Affairs, the Department of Medical Sciences & Education, and the Proposal Development Office.
 P2P is managed by the Proposal Development Office at Boston University School of Medicine.